 It is the Foundation's governance mechanism that guides its strategic vision and ensures its transparency and accountability, aligned with Bladex's corporate strategy.

-Miguel Heras Castro, Director of the Board since 2015 and was elected Chairman of the Board in 2019.
-Mr. Heras is the Founder and Managing Partner of MKH Capital Partners, a private equity firm based in Florida, U.S.A.
-Since 1999, he has served as Managing Director and as a member of the Board of Directors of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, energy, real estate, and communications markets.
-Mr. Heras currently serves on the boards of Tigo Panamá, Avelo Airlines, Copa Colombia, Televisora Nacional and Bahía Motors.
-He is also a member of The Wharton School of the University of Pennsylvania Executive Board for Latin America and is Vice President of the Board of the Panama Food Bank Foundation.
-He obtained extensive knowledge and experience in the banking industry while serving as a member of the Board of Directors and Asset-Liability Committee (ALCO) of Banco Continental de Panama for more than 5 years.
+Miguel Heras, Member of the Board since 2015, and as Chairman of the Board since 2019.
+Mr. Heras is the Founder and Managing Partner at MKH Capital Partners, a private equity firm based in Florida, U.S.A.
+Since 1999, he has served as Managing Director and as a member of the board of directors of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, energy, real estate, and communications markets.
+Mr. Heras currently serves on the boards of Fertilitas, Avelo Airlines, Wax Center Partners, Copa Colombia, Televisora Nacional and Bahía Motors.
+He is also a member of The Wharton School of the University of Pennsylvania Executive Board for Latin America and is Vice President of the board of the Panama Food Bank Foundation.
+He obtained extensive knowledge and experience in the banking industry while serving as a member of the board of directors and Asset-Liability Committee (ALCO) of Banco Continental de Panama for more than 5 years.
 Mr. Heras structured the acquisition of several companies and banking institutions, and in 2007 led the negotiation for the integration of the banking businesses of Banco Continental de Panamá and Banco General, which converted Banco General into one of the largest banks in Central America.
-In addition, Mr. Heras was also a member of the Board of Directors of Amnet Telecommunications Holdings, Cable and Wireless (Panama) Inc. and the Panamanian Stock Exchange.
+In addition, Mr. Heras was also a member of the board of directors of Amnet Telecommunications Holdings, Clean Streak Ventures, Cable and Wireless (Panama) Inc. and the Panamanian Stock Exchange.
 Mr. Heras was Minister of the Treasury of the Republic of Panama and President of the Council on Foreign Trade from 1996 to 1998.
 He served as Vice Minister of the Treasury from 1994 to 1996.

-Mr. Heras holds a Bachelor of Science in Economics from the Wharton School of Commerce and Bachelor of Science in Finance from the University of Pennsylvania.
-Mr. Heras’ professional expertise in economics, finance and private equity and his experience as a board member of different companies qualifies him to serve on the Board.
+Mr. Heras holds a Bachelor of Science in Economics from The Wharton School of the University of Pennsylvania.
+Mr. Heras’ professional expertise in economics, finance and private equity, executive management leadership and his experience as a board member of different companies qualifies him to serve on the Board.

 RICARDO MANUEL ARANGODirector